sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 This reference describes the components in the Glue42 COM library relevant to VBA.

-*Note that the library also contains components that are not intended to be directly used by VBA applications.*
+*Note that the library also contains components that aren't intended to be directly used by VBA applications.*

 ## Enums